matzew/fh-bunyan/README.md

 * fatal - stdout & stderr

 ## Local Development
 During local development _trace_ level logging is always enabled.
+We check if local development is in effect by checking the *FH_USE_LOCAL_DB* environment variable is defined and "truthy".

 ## Testing
 Log output can be disabled when testing by setting the environment variable